patcarrasco/EbolaNetworks/README.md

 Note: This project uses a smallworld network to simulate the spread of ebolavirus through a small community.
-#### File list:
+#### File list--for each parameter tested, there is one:
-- Raw data containing network information at each timestep
+- Raw data file containing network information at each timestep
-- Raw data containing health information for agents at each timestep
+- Raw data file containing health information for agents at each timestep
 - Full model with graphs

 # Model Information